Contrastive Learning on Multimodal Analysis of Electronic Health Records: Theoretical Analysis

-\end{cor} Corollary \ref{cor: low-rankness in noise covariance matrix} directly follows from Theorems~\ref{thm: MMCL convergence} and \ref{thm: PCA DDPCA MMCL}.
+\end{cor} Corollary~\ref{cor: low-rankness in noise covariance matrix} directly follows from Theorems~\ref{thm: MMCL convergence} and \ref{thm: PCA DDPCA MMCL}.
 Note that the factor $1/2$ in the definition of $\bSigma_2$ guarantees the eigengap condition at the $p$-th largest singular value of the joint noise covariance matrix $\bSigma$.
-The noise covariance in Corollary \ref{cor: low-rankness in noise covariance matrix} implies that the subspace spanned by the noise is orthogonal to the subspace spanned by the signal, so that the noisy fluctuations in feature frequency distribution occurs simultaneously to many words, in a separable way from the signal.
-Under this condition, Concate and CL learn the eigenspace corresponding to noise covariance matrix, since those methods are vulnerable to large noise strength.
-On the other hand, CLAIME can effectively escape from the noise, and learns core representations when $n$ and $\bar d$ are sufficiently large.
+The noise covariance in Corollary~\ref{cor: low-rankness in noise covariance matrix} implies that the subspace spanned by the noise is orthogonal to that of the signal, so that noisy fluctuations in the feature frequency distribution occur simultaneously across many features, in a way separable from the signal.
+Under this condition, Concate and CL tend to learn the eigenspace corresponding to noise covariance matrix, as they are vulnerable to strong noise.
+In contrast, CLAIME effectively escapes from the noise and recovers the core representations when $n$ and $(d_1 \vee d_2) / (d_1 \wedge d_2)^2$ are sufficiently large.